 The international press yesterday was full of stories about violent street demonstrations in Port au Prince, over the impending elections, which are said to be rigged.
 We haven’t seen any violence, just beaucoup de traffique.
 And our tour leaders haven’t mentioned it either!

 Down south to Jacmel, which would be a pretty town with painted French colonial houses, but it is still being restored.
 The architecture was so highly thought of that it inspired the French Quarter of New Orleans. it was hit first by a huge fire in 1896 and rebuilt.
 It was then hit particularly badly by the earthquake, leaving much of it in ruins.
-Like aphoenix it is risng again and remains hopefully on the tentative UNESCO list.
+Like a phoenix, it is rising again and remains hopefully, on the tentative UNESCO list.

 There is an esplanade of sorts and a sweep of sand.
 But the beach is heaped with debris, mainly plastic bottles and is not remotely inviting.

-We're taken on an expedition to a rock pool, which is a much better option for swimming. though the drive involves fording a river (also used as a car wash) followed by a tortuous scramble over rocks
+We're taken on an expedition to Bassin Bleu.
+Guarded by imposing rock formations, this series of four stunning cobalt pools linked by waterfalls.
+This is a much better option for swimming. though the drive involves fording a river (also used as a car wash) followed by a tortuous scramble over rocks

 Back in Port au Prince our leader (a charismatic young man with cascading dreadlocks called Sean Rubens Jean Sacra, Serge for short) has now had to concede that something might be going on.
 The hotel guards won’t allow us out of the hotel on our own and there are lot of folk standing around with AK47s.
 There are either a lot of firework displays going on or there are gunshots in the back ground.

-Saturday and a flight to Cap Haitian in the north - all seems quiet, but the route to the airport is very carefully planned.
+Saturday and a flight to Cap Haitian in the north, over the mountains.
+This is the most mountainous country in the Caribbean.
+All seems quiet, but the route to the airport is very carefully planned.
 The pilot of our 18 seater plane (I'm sure he’s wearing his gardening clothes) kindly flies us over our goal: The Citadelle.
 It was commissioned by Haitian revolutionary Henri Christophe, (King Henry I) and built by tens of thousands of former slaves, to keep the French out after they had won their independence.
+Prior to the conflict the colony of Haiti, settled by the French was extremely prosperous, with cotton and sugar grown by a third of the Atlantic slave trade.

 It lives up to its billing.
 It’s the largest fortress in the western hemisphere and a great monument to courage and endurance.
 Including several smaller forts across the country, the stronghold remains the only African-derived military fortification in the New World.
 It is truly immense.
 The journey up the mountain to see it close up is overly exciting as we go on horseback and my mount is a little twitchy.
 The handler’s constant use of a makeshift crop doesn’t help.
 The mountain views are stupendous.

 The fortress was designated by UNESCO as a World Heritage Site in 1982 - along with the Sans-Souci Palace (King Henry's home) at the bottom of the slope.
-That's stupendous too.
+It includes a pointy domed cathedral - the Milot and it's all stupendous too.

 Cap Haitien was once nicknamed the Paris of the Antilles, because of its wealth and sophistication, expressed through its architecture and artistic life.
 It was an important city during the colonial period, when it was the capital of the French Colony of Saint-Domingue from the city's formal foundation in 1711 until 1770, when the capital was moved to Port-au-Prince.
 After the Haitian Revolution, it became the capital of the Kingdom of Haiti under King Henri I until 1820.